-The proudest accomplishment to date is hands down the Boston Undergrad Innovators meetup group.
-It’s been a team effort but we’ve hosted a handful of successful events, garnered interest from universities to host future joint events, and we ended last semester with 100+ students from over 18 different colleges!
-Hopefully we can keep connecting undergrads, and get them excited to become involved in the Boston innovation community.
+My proudest accomplishment to date is hands down the Boston Undergrad Innovators meetup group.
+We host a handful of successful events, garner interest from universities to host future joint events, and we gathere with 100+ students from over 18 different colleges!
+Hopefully we connect undergrads, and get them excited to involve themselves in the Boston innovation community.

 8. Any else you’d like to say to our readers?